shibby360/brainfudge/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea
 title: ''
 labels: ''
-assignees: ''
+assignees: 'shibby360'

 ---

-**Is your feature request related to a problem?
-Please describe.**
+### Does your feature relate to a problem?
 A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
+### What is the solution/feature you want?
-A clear and concise description of what you want to happen.
+A description of what you would like.

-**Describe alternatives you've considered**
+### What are alternatives you have tried?
 A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
+### Additional info
-Add any other context or screenshots about the feature request here.
+If there is anything else you would like to let us know, please write here.